mmai/piquetBook/src/index.md

 B, "Good."

-A (counting his point and sequence), " Five andfour are nine." " Three knaves ? "
+A (counting his point and sequence), " Five and four are nine." " Three knaves ? "

 B, "Not good."

 A (leads ace of hearts, and says), "Ten."

-B (says), " Four tens fourteen, and three queensseventeen."
+B (says), " Four tens fourteen, and three queens seventeen."
 (Plays the ten of hearts, j

 A (leads all the hearts, and says), " Eleven,twelve, thirteen, fourteen."

-B (plays seven, ten, knave, and queen of dia-monds, and, repeating his score, says), "Seventeen."
+B (plays seven, ten, knave, and queen of diamonds, and, repeating his score, says), "Seventeen."

-A now has five tricks, and, in order to win thecards, he should lead anything but a spade; for B,having called queens and tens, must have queen,ten of spades.
+A now has five tricks, and, in order to win the cards, he should lead anything but a spade; for B,having called queens and tens, must have queen,ten of spades.

 A (leads king of diamonds, and says), "Fifteen."